Frequently Asked Questions – FAQs

-Reportage or Documentary photography is often requested of us, and we will certainly document events unobtrusively as they happen.
+Documentary photography is often requested of us, and we will certainly document events unobtrusively as they happen.
 We are also happy to photograph your family groups for you, and with good organisation by Groomsmen and Bridesmaids, we can do eight groups in about twenty minutes.
 We also create beautiful contemporary portraits of you, which may involve some gentle direction from us, perhaps including a fabulous background or element that will look stunning in your album.
-This is a key part of our photography, and we like at least twenty minutes during the reception alone with just you, the bride and groom.
 The ceremony is always discretely photographed as it happens, and guests are photographed with you and around you throughout the day.
-We make it fun – some gentle direction will always result in a perfect photo.

 Do we choose the album pictures?

 Yes.
 Your package includes three ways to view your pictures.
 Your online slideshow will be your first viewing, and is linked to your online gallery will show the same images, each with their file numbers, and is a great way to select your favourites.
 Your Image Catalogue is a printed book with thumbnails of all your images, each approximately one and a half by two inches, again with their file numbers.
 You also have a disc of the finished high resolution image files to keep.
-We create a prospective album design for you, with our choice of images, showing how brilliant your images will look in an album layout.
+We can create a prospective album design for you, showing how brilliant your images will look in an album layout.
 This is a great starting point for you to make your own selection, and is viewed online.
 You can see some album details here.

 Do you take formal groups?